Frasier: Awards

-The series won a total of 37 Primetime Emmy Awards during its 11-year run, breaking the record long held by CBS' The Mary Tyler Moore Show (29).
+The series won a total of 37 Primetime Emmy Awards during its 11-year run, breaking the record long held by CBS's The Mary Tyler Moore Show (29).
 It held the record until 2016 when Game of Thrones won 38.
 Grammer and Pierce each won four, including one each for the fifth and eleventh seasons.
 The series is tied with ABC's Modern Family for the most consecutive wins for Outstanding Comedy Series, winning five from 1994 to 1998.

 Grammer has been Emmy-nominated for playing Frasier Crane on Cheers and Frasier, as well as a 1992 crossover appearance on Wings, making him the only performer to be nominated for playing the same role on three different shows.
 The first year Grammer did not receive an Emmy nomination for Frasier was in 2003 for the 10th season.
 However, Pierce was nominated every year of the show's run, breaking the record for nominations in his category, with his eighth nomination in 2001; he was nominated a further three times after this.

 In 1994, the episode "The Matchmaker" was ranked number 43 on TV Guides 100 Greatest Episodes of All Time.
 In 2000, the series was named the greatest international programme of all time by a panel of 1,600 industry experts for the British Film Institute as part of BFI TV 100.
 In 2002, Frasier was ranked number 34 on TV Guides 50 Greatest TV Shows of All Time.
 In a 2006 poll taken by Channel 4 of professionals in the sitcom industry, Frasier was voted the best sitcom of all time.
 In 2013, the Writers Guild of America ranked it #23 on their list of the 101 Best Written TV Series.